Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Acknowledgements ###

 - The CI tutor support team, in particular Igor_ci and Jo_ci.
-- The Slack community for endless support and encouragement.
+- The Slack community for endless support and encouragement, in particular Ed B.
 - My mentor for all their help and guidance throughout this project.
 - And honestly, The Walt Disney Company, I love all things Disney but this ride is my 'must do' on a trip to any of their parks.